 BRISBANE | AUSTRALIA

-The conference will directly follow-on from the Australian and New Zealand Society of Criminology conference, with a joint drinks function held on the evening of 3 December.
-This will provide an opportunity for all attendees to remain after the conference (for the weekend or longer) and take in the sights of Brisbane, the Gold Coast and Sunshine Coast.
-Brisbane is also known as the gateway to the Tropical North of Australia, including the Great Barrier Reef, so be sure to add that to your list of places to visit also!
+The event followed directly after the Australian and New Zealand Society of Criminology conference, with a welcome drinks function held on the evening of 3 December.
+Many participants took the opportunity to extend their stay and explore Brisbane, the Gold Coast and Sunshine Coast.
+With Brisbane serving as a gateway to the Tropical North and the Great Barrier Reef, the conference provided an excellent springboard for attendees to experience more of Australia.

 We acknowledge the Yuggera and Turrbal people, the First Nation Traditional Owners of the land on which we gather.
 We pay respects to all Elders past and present and acknowledge the young leaders who are working beside our Elders in our cultural industries.
 We recognise all First Nation peoples as the original storytellers of these lands and acknowledge the important role they continue to play in our community.